RomanHuryk/ditcoin-blocks/README.md

-                                        page to mainnet explorer --no-blocks-on-index arg (=10)        number of last blocks to be shown on index page --network-info-timeout arg (=1000)    maximum time, in milliseconds, to wait for network info availability --mempool-info-timeout arg (=5000)    maximum time, in milliseconds, to wait for mempool data for the front page --mempool-refresh-time arg (=10)      time, in seconds, for each refresh of mempool state -b [ --bc-path ] arg                  path to lmdb folder of the blockchain, e.g., ~/.ditcoin/lmdb
+                                        page to mainnet explorer --no-blocks-on-index arg (=10)        number of last blocks to be shown on index page --mempool-info-timeout arg (=5000)    maximum time, in milliseconds, to wait for mempool data for the front page --mempool-refresh-time arg (=5)       time, in seconds, for each refresh of mempool state -b [ --bc-path ] arg                  path to lmdb folder of the blockchain, e.g., ~/.ditcoin/lmdb